 Art communicates universally.
 The language spoken, the ability or disability one may have, nationality, how one identifies or their age is not a factor.
 Art is the conscious creation of something beautiful or meaningful using skill and imagination.

-In 2004 a collaborative effort by fifteen artist with severe and profound disabilities resulted in four outstanding paintings depicting the four seasons.
-The artists chose the colors and applied the paint through their preferred medium of either brush, hand application, sponge or utilizing string.
-The resulting dynamics of the paintings give a unique perspective of calm and energy.
+In 2004 fifteen artists with disabilities collaborated on four outstanding paintings depicting each season.
+Utilizing their preferred mediums of either brush, hand application, sponge, or string, the resulting work revealed an amalgam of perspectives of each seasons respective energy.
 Of the four seasons, Summer was chosen from more than 2,000 entries to be awarded the honor of being permanently displayed in the Continuing Care Accreditation Commission (CARF-CACC) building in Washington DC.
-The remaining four are currently displayed in the office of NorthPointe’s CEO.